rick-mallery/test/single_from_multiple.md

    The main window shows a code entry panel.

 7. Enter the SQL query.
-See the Description section for details.
+See the Notes and Details section for more information.
 8. Click **Add Data**.

 ## Results
 After the platform loads the data, the combined feature set appears in the Analyze Feature Sets tab.

-## Description
+## Notes and Details

 **Note**: Because SQL uses the dot "." for it's object hierarchy, you cannot use the dot for the platform folder hierarchy when specifying a data set.
 Use the underscore "\_" instead.